 - Chronic back or neck pain

 Back pain can be treated with anti-inflammatory drugs, physical therapy, or other non-surgical treatments.
-If the condition worsens or is chronic, though, you may seek a referral to a neurosurgeon to consider your surgical options.
+If the condition worsens or cannot be controlled with conservative treatments then you may seek a referral to a neurosurgeon to consider your surgical options.

+Some people relate a neurosurgeon solely to “brain” problems.
 Seeing a neurosurgeon may have nothing at all to do with a problem in your brain.
-In fact, the majority of neurosurgery cases treat back, neck, and leg pain.
+In fact, the majority of neurosurgery cases treat spine related issues.
 A neurosurgeon can treat many debilitating conditions such as:

 John A. Jenkins, M.D., a board-certified neurosurgeon at Orlando Neurosurgery says, “We cover everything associated with neurosurgery.”
-This includes everything from carpal tunnel symptoms related to spinal disk problems in the neck area to a brain or spine tumor.
+This includes everything from carpal tunnel symptoms to a brain or spine tumor.
 Orlando Neurosurgery treats strokes associated with hemorrhage or blood vessel abnormalities.
 Dr. Jenkins says, “We have several neurosurgeons and interventional radiologists in the group that deals specifically with brain aneurysms.”
-Neurosurgeons also treat illnesses not requiring surgery such as Parkinson’s disease.

 What Types of Conditions Can a Neurosurgeon Treat?